reflexive-communications/appearancemodifier/README.md

 - At least one pseudo privacy field is configured on the consentactivity settings form.
 - The current form contans at least one pseudo privacy field on the connected profiles.

+The presudo consent fields are displayed as the privacy fields on the forms.

 **Activity map**
 ![activity map](./assets/docs/common-admin-activity-map.png)